Silver Lake Railroad: Route

-The railroad operates on the historic Conway Branch (abandoned in October 1972), traveling northward past a chain of ponds in Madison, New Hampshire to a crossing south of Conway.
+The railroad operated on the historic Conway Branch (abandoned in October 1972), traveling northward past a chain of ponds in Madison, New Hampshire to a crossing south of Conway.
 Rides are approximately 40 minutes, aboard two 24 ft open-air passenger cars powered by a Fairmont A6 railcar.

 The line passes a series of lily ponds and beaver ponds which have beaver lodges and dams in them.
 Scenery includes the Mt.
 Washington Valley and views of the White Mountains.
 Wildlife that can be seen along the line include but are not limited to moose, bears, deer, and birds.

-Silver Lake Railroad's most previous run was in September of 2017.
-As of October of 2021, no plans exist to have it return.
+You can now experience all this from the serenity of your railbike.